 You must also be able to meet one of these categories to apply for Permanent Residence status in Thailand:

 There are several benefits to having Permanent Residence (PR) in Thailand.
 Here are the most prominent ones;

-- Extra circumstances on a case by case basis Thai Immigration defines humanity reasons as To grant approval for the residence permit application, the immigration commission will take into its consideration the applicants' qualifications in terms of income, assets, knowledge, professional expertise, relationship with a Thai citizen, national security, personality, health, the understanding of Thai language, and other appropriate conditions due to current economic and social surroundings, and government policy.
+Inorder for Thai Immigration to grant approval for the permanent residence application, the immigration commission will take into its consideration the applicants' qualifications in terms of income, assets, knowledge, professional expertise, relationship with a Thai citizen, national security, personality, health, the understanding of Thai language, and other appropriate conditions due to current economic and social surroundings, and government policy.

 After accepting an application for permanent residence, Immigration officials will grant a 180 day extension of stay from the date the application was submitted.
 Additional 180-day extensions are granted until the result of the application is announced.

 An interview with an Immigration officer is required, which will include a test of the applicant's spoken and written understanding of the Thai language.